choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 as the body tends can bend laterally, in more extreme ways than sleeping on the back.
 Check out [this article](https://spinehealth.org/article/sleeping-and-the-spine/) on recommended support.

+On that note, pillow size also matters in supporting your head in the various positions.

 Not to brag, but harder mattresses were unable to support my musculature, especially my thighs, which are larger and harder than average.
-They were always a source of discomfort whenever I decided to sleep in an unorthodox position (on the stomach), in which I lay on the front of my legs instead of the back.
+They were always a source of discomfort whenever I decided to sleep in an unorthodox position (on the stomach), in which I lay with my thighs facing down instead of facing up.

 ![A bed](./final.jpg)